cloudkraftwerk/cloudkraftwerk.github.io/index.md

 # Who we are?

-We are a team of experienced engineers, computer scientists and energy trading experts who help to build a more secure, stable and sustainable system of energy production and consumption with the help of IoT technologies and smart algorithms.
+We are a team of experienced engineers, computer scientists and energy trading experts who want to build a more secure, stable and sustainable energy system with cloud-native technologies.

 # Features